-When people talk about dental surgery, what exactly do they mean?
-How is it done?
-And does it hurt?
+When people speak about dental surgery, what is it exactly that they mean?
+How is it conducted?
+Does it hurt?
 Today we’ll cover these questions and more as our Halifax dentists provide facts and answer FAQs from patients.

 What is dental surgery?

-Dental surgery is a broad term referring to a number of medical procedures involving the teeth and gums.
-If you need dental implants, a wisdom tooth extraction, root canal or something else, we might say you need dental surgery to preserve or improve your oral health.
+Dental surgery, or oral surgery, is a broad term that refers to medical procedures involving a patient's teeth and gums.
+If you require dental implants, a wisdom tooth extraction, a root canal, or something else, we may say that you need dental surgery to preserve or improve your oral health.
 At Robie Street Dental Centre, we take a preventive approach to dental care and always strive to recommend the least invasive procedure possible while still effectively resolving dental issues for our patients.

 However, in some cases, surgery is necessary.
 A few of the most common dental surgery procedures include: